wieslawsoltes/Dock/docs/dock-xaml.md

    dotnet add package Dock.Serializer.Yaml              # YAML
    ```

-3. **Set up View Locator (Required)**
+3. **Set up View Templates (Optional)**

-   Even for XAML-only layouts, you need a view locator for document and tool content.
+   If you rely on view models via `Context`, register a view locator or data templates for your document and tool views.
+If you define `Document.Content` or use `DocumentTemplate` in XAML, you can skip this step.
 Choose one of the following approaches:

    **Option A: Static View Locator with Source Generators (Recommended)**